roman-milk/roman-milk.github.io/surrounded.md

  "You're a slut.
 I don't deal with sluts."
 I said.

  "Duh.
 Of course I'm a slut.
 Sluts like me fuck their sister's husbands.
 And that's why you love me.
 Because I'm a slut who will do anything.
 Any position, any way you want.
 I bet she only fucks in the missionary position."
 Katie said.
 I looked down.
 "God, it's true.
 God what a dumbass she is.
 I bet she makes you wear a condom every time you fuck, too."
 I looked down again.
 "Ha" Katie laughed.
-Report_Story #2